-For more details about our learning this term please click on the Summer Term Overview.
+For more information about our learning this term, please click on the Spring Term Overview.

 Please ensure that children have the correct PE kit in school at all times.
 Should you wish, PE kit and water bottles can be purchased from the school office.
 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.

 Children in Year 2 receive regular homework.
-Spellings will be given out on Thursday and tested on the following Thursday.
+Spellings will be given out on Tuesday and tested on the following Monday.
 In addition to weekly phonics based spellings, children will also be taught ‘whole class’ spelling patterns.
 These spellings will not be tested formally, but will be practised every day in class.
 Children are still expected to complete their reading comprehension homework and questions are usually found inside the front cover of their reading book.
 Children should complete at least one comprehension per week.
 Children reading junior band books will be expected to complete at least one reading journal (examples will be stuck inside their comprehension book) per week.
-Additional creative homework (purple book) will also be given out.
+Additional creative homework (purple book) will also be given out throughout the year.

 Should you have any questions or concerns, please do not hesitate to contact your class teacher, who will usually be available at the end of each day.
 Thank you in anticipation of your continued support.